FlaskAio/navycut/README.md

 # views.py

-from navycut.urls import MethodView from .models import Band
+from navycut.urls import MethodView from .models import Blog

 """
-Here you can use views mnethod like expressJs.
+Here you can use views method like expressJs.
 Just simply pass the request and response object as arguments of the view function.
 """